humdrum-tools/verovio-humdrum-viewer/README.md

 ## Loading files from your Desktop

-You can drag and drop Humdrum files from your desktop onto the page and it will load the data into the text box and render the notation automatically.
+You can drag and drop Humdrum files from your desktop onto the page and the data content will be loaded into the text box and rendered into notation automatically.

 Files cannot be saved from the webpage yet, but you can copy/paste the text box content into a plain-text editor (with line-wrap turned